If you are an

 The politicians' trick of "Wall Street bashing", who by early

-attention away from discovering the 1.9 Trillion (just by early 2010)
+public's attention away from discovering the 5 Trillion

 used to "bail-out the Government" by "quietly" printing money (and a